Transparency First

 blue_cash_family

-Amex Blue Cash cards follow an ascending-order rule.
-Opening Blue Cash Preferred first blocks the Blue Cash Everyday bonus.
-Additionally, upgrading (product-changing) from Everyday to Preferred permanently forfeits the Preferred welcome bonus.
+Amex Blue Cash cards appear to follow an ascending-order rule.
+Opening Blue Cash Preferred first has been observed to block the Blue Cash Everyday bonus.
+Additionally, upgrading (product-changing) from Everyday to Preferred appears to permanently forfeit the Preferred welcome bonus.

 Amex applies the same tier-ordering restriction to its cashback lineup.
-Preferred is the higher tier, so opening it first blocks the Everyday bonus.
+Preferred is the higher tier, so opening it first appears to block the Everyday bonus.

 Blue Cash Everyday